NYC Creative Studios: Capsules of Creative Freedom and Expression

 Jean-Michel Basquiat: The Meteoric Rise of a Street Poet

 Jean-Michel Basquiat was more than an artist; he was a cultural phenomenon.
-Born in Brooklyn to a Haitian father and Puerto Rican mother, Basquiat was exposed to a multicultural perspectiveVision is the ability to imagine a desired future state and articulate a clear path to achieve it.
-It serves as a guiding principle for individuals, teams, or organizations, inspiring purpose and driving actions toward long-term success. that would later define his work.
+Born in Brooklyn to a Haitian father and Puerto Rican mother, Basquiat was exposed to a multicultural perspectiveThe brand's north star—vision is your long-term purpose, guiding everything from campaigns to company culture. that would later define his work.
 His story is one of meteoric rise from the gritty underbelly of New York City to the upper echelons of the art world, fueled by his need to speak out against the marginalization of black voices.
 Basquiat’s early days were spent tagging the streets with his cryptic messages under the moniker “SAMO©” (Same Old Shit), a commentary on the banality and hypocrisy he saw in society.

 “I don’t listen to what art critics say.
 I don’t know anybody who needs a critic to find out what art is.” – Jean-Michel Basquiat